The International Trade Blog Export Forms

 When Should You Refuse to Complete the USMCA Certificate of Origin?

-On July 1, 2020, the United States-Mexico-Canada Agreement replaced the the North American Free Trade Agreement (NAFTA) as the primary instrument to eliminate duties on certain qualifying products traded among the three countries.
+On July 1, 2020, the United States-Mexico-Canada Agreement (USMCA) replaced the North American Free Trade Agreement (NAFTA) as the primary instrument to eliminate duties on certain qualifying products traded among the three countries.
+Now, several years later, exporters continue to rely on USMCA to access preferential tariff treatment, but the evolving trade policy landscape under the new Trump administration has introduced renewed uncertainty.

-Rather than rushing blindly into preparing the new USMCA Certificates, now may be a good time for exporters to review the benefits of utilizing this free trade agreement.
+Rather than rushing blindly into preparing USMCA Certificates of Origin, now may be a good time for exporters to reassess whether utilizing USMCA makes financial and operational sense amid changing tariff policies.

 Because of its complexity and specificity, USMCA can become more burdensome than it is useful for those tasked with computing whether or not their goods are eligible for preferential duty rates.
-Here are five situations when issuing a USMCA Certificate of Origin can cost you money, cause you headaches, and put you at risk for penalties.
+Here are five situations when issuing a USMCA Certificate of Origin can cost you money, cause you headaches, and put you at risk for penalties—even more so if new tariffs override its benefits.

 1. Your Products Are Already Duty-Free

-Depending on what you’re exporting, the product may already be duty free.
+Depending on what you’re exporting, the product may already be duty free under the Most Favored Nation (MFN) tariff schedule.
 Why take the time and incur the expense of completing the certificate if you don’t have to?
 To determine the duty status of items, you must know the harmonized code for your product and reference it with Canadian and Mexican tariffs.
+Shipping Solutions' Product Classification Software makes it easy to find your product’s classification (try it for free).
+With recent tariff threats, it’s even more important to check whether USMCA still provides an advantage.
+If new tariffs are imposed outside the agreement’s scope, your products could be impacted regardless of USMCA eligibility.

 2. You Can’t Verify Your Products Qualify